ztomer/.hammerspoon/README.md

 1. **Enable Debug Mode**: Add `tiler.config.debug = true` to your `init.lua`
 2. **Force Screen Detection**: Add a custom layout for your specific screen
 3. **Reload Configuration**: Use `Cmd+Ctrl+Shift+R` if you've added the hot reload shortcut
+4. **Check Multi-Monitor Setup**: For monitors with negative coordinates, ensure you're using the latest version with negative coordinate support
+5. **Check State Tracking**: If windows don't cycle correctly when rapidly switching between zones, ensure you have the latest state tracking fixes

 ## Advanced Usage